Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: The Benefits of Optimization and Learning

 Figure \ref{prim_base_1alt_allalt} presents the benefits of the load planning methodology.
-It compares the variation in trailer cubic capacity required to containerize the {\em total commodity volume} (blue curve) and the {\em total volume allocated to alternate flow paths} (green curve) across four different load plans: \textit{Primary Only}, \textit{Reference Plan}, \textit{1-Alt} and \textit{All-Alt} for the three instance categories.
-In the \textit{Primary Only} plan, each commodity can be assigned only to its primary flow path.
+It compares the variation in total trailer capacity required to contain the total commodity volume (blue curve) and the total volume allocated to alternate terminals (green curve) across four different load plans: \textit{Primary Only}, \textit{Reference Plan}, \textit{1-Alt} and \textit{All-Alt} for the three instance categories.
+In the \textit{Primary Only} plan, each commodity can be assigned only to its primary terminal.
 The \textit{Reference Plan}, referred to as the \textit{P-Plan}, is the reference load plan from our industry partner.
-Note that in the reference plan each commodity can use any number of compatible alternate flow paths.
-In the \textit{1-Alt} plan, each commodity can be assigned to either its primary path or the cheapest alternate path.
-In the \textit{All-Alt} plan, each commodity can be assigned to all the available paths, i.e. splitting is allowed.
-Observe that the curves are on different scales: the left scale for the blue curve and the right scale for the green curve.
-The \textit{P-Plan} is produced by the planners using the greedy approach proposed earlier.
+The \textit{P-Plan} is produced by the planners using the greedy approach described earlier in this section, and each commodity in the plan can use any number of compatible alternate terminals.
+In the \textit{1-Alt} plan, each commodity can be assigned to either its primary terminal and/or the cheapest alternate terminal; here, cheapest implies that the alternate terminal $a$ has minimum flow diversion cost ($d^k_a$) for the commodity $k$.
+In the \textit{All-Alt} plan, each commodity can be assigned to the primary and all the available alternate terminals.
+Observe that the curves in Figure \ref{prim_base_1alt_allalt} are on different scales: the left y-axis is for the blue curve, and the right y-axis is for the green curve.